Are You Falling Out of Love? A Quiz on 10 Warning Signs

 There may not be a specific someone.
 Flirting with many people, for instance, can be a sign, as well as a cause, of falling out of love.
 Looking on the internet at porn or at alternative partners for marrieds may be particularly strong signs of growing disaffection.

 4. Character issues.
-Growing apart can mean that some behaviors of your loved one are problematic, and you see no hope in these ever changing.
+Growing apart can mean that some behaviors of your loved one are seriously problematic, and you see no hope in these ever changing.
 Addictions, excessive anger, and chronic affairs may be the most common.
-At the same time there can be limits to how long even a very loving partner is willing to tolerate malicious narcissism (selfishness combined with a tendency to be mean), borderline personality disorder (dramatic emotional storms; misinterpretations of benign situations, lots of anger), controlling behavior, unwillingness to try to earn a living, paranoia and the like.
+There also can be limits to how long even a very loving partner is willing to tolerate malicious narcissism (selfishness combined with a tendency to be mean), borderline personality disorder (dramatic emotional storms; misinterpretations of benign situations, lots of anger), controlling behavior, unwillingness to try to earn a living, paranoia and the like.

 When your love first began, these issues may not have been apparent.
 Maybe in the excitement of new love you brushed aside the warning signs.
 At some point in a relationship, however, troubling character patterns can become too much.
 Unacceptable behavior definitely can cause love to fade.